 Method 2 – Fine Gravel

 A more flora-friendly method is to use fine gravel or very course sand.
 The particles are unstable, causing the hole to refill as fast as a chipmunk can excavate it.
-Gravel allows water to drain and won’t harm any nearby roots.
+Even better, these materials (known as aggregates) improve drainage, reduce soil compacting, and allow plant roots to spread out more efficiently.

 Method 3 – Sand/Cement

-Next, pour some cement in to create a sturdy cap.
+Next, cap the hole with cement.
 As the cap is narrow, the sand will still allow for proper drainage.
-Leave the last one to two inches for topsoil so your ground cover can return.
+Leave the last one to two inches for topsoil so any ground cover can obscure the former den.

 Read Also: Do Poison Peanuts Work on Chipmunks?